 - our professional advisors, including auditors, lawyers, bankers and insurers who provide consultancy, banking, legal, insurance and accounting services

-- with our clients (where you are or act on behalf of a partner, sub-contractor or supplier and have been contracted to provide services to us for that client)
+- our clients (where you are or act on behalf of a partner, sub-contractor or supplier and have been contracted to provide services to us for that client)

-- with funders, being certain Government bodies (where you receive or have received a loan under our interest-free loan scheme)
+- funders, being certain Government bodies (where you receive or have received a loan under our interest-free loan scheme)

-- with law enforcement or other regulatory bodies including HM Revenue & Customs where required by applicable law
+- law enforcement or other regulatory bodies including HM Revenue & Customs where required by applicable law

 - a prospective purchaser in the event that our business or any part of it is sold or merged with another business